JavierGilLeon/portfolio/README.md

 - Embedded systems development
 - Real-time VGA graphics and game logic
 - Microcontroller programming in C
-- Ladder, ST and Grafcet logic for industrial automation
 - Simulation, testing and debugging
 - Git version control and documentation